Way of the Li Family: Baopuzi

 I have taken the trouble to discuss Li Kuan at length because his pupils are maintaining his tradition, their teachings filling the land south of the Yangtze.
 Normally, roughly a thousand persons, not realizing that Li Kuan's methods are too shallow to be followed, do accept and observe them in the hope of attaining [Daoist transcendence].
 Accordingly, I merely wish people to be conscious of this and to be aware how stagnant and beguiling it is.
 There is really no limit to the number of doctrines in the world similar to that of Li Kuan, though they are not his.
 I shall now mention them briefly in order to inform future generations who may not see through them.

-Retreat to a lu (廬) chamber "is what we would expect of a Celestial Master adherent confronted with epidemic; the movement is well known to have counseled its members to retreat to "chambers of quietness," confess their sins, and perform acts of penitence when taken ill, because illness was understood as a sign of prior transgression."
+Retreat to a chamber "is what we would expect of a Celestial Master adherent confronted with epidemic; the movement is well known to have counseled its members to retreat to 'chambers of quietness', confess their sins, and perform acts of penitence when taken ill, because illness was understood as a sign of prior transgression".
 Celestial Master practitioners also entered these chambers to send petitions to the celestial gods, which Li Kuan may have been doing on behalf of the plague-stricken people.